ixa-ehu/ixa-pipe-pos/README.md

   + Ancora: **es-pos-maxent-750-c0-b3.bin**: 98.88 Word accuracy.
   + Ancora: **es-pos-perceptron-c0-b3.bin**: 98.24 Word accuracy (**this is the default**).

+Furthermore, the following resources **are required for lemmatization**, available in the [lemmatizer-dicts.tgz](http://ixa2.si.ehu.es/ixa-pipes/models/lemmatizer-dicts.tgz) package.
+Note that the dictionaries come with their own licences, please do comply with them:

 + **Lemmatizer Dictionaries**:
   + **English**:
-    + **Plain text dictionary**: en-lemmas.dict is a "Word POStag lemma" dictionary in plain text to perform lemmatization.
+    + **Plain text dictionary**: en-lemmatizer.dict is a "word lemma postag" dictionary in plain text to perform lemmatization.
-    + **Morfologik-stemming**: english.dict is the same as en-lemmas.dict but binarized as a finite state automata using the morfologik-stemming project (see NOTICE file for details).
+    + **Morfologik-stemming**: english.dict is the same as en-lemmas.dict but binarized as a finite state automata. using the morfologik-stemming project (see NOTICE file for details).
 This method uses 10% of RAM with respect to the plain text dictionary (**this is the default**).
-    + **WordNet-3.0**.
-You will need to download WordNet and provide $WordNet/dict as a value of the --lemmatizer option when running ixa-pipe-pos. (see [usage](#USING ixa-pipe-pos)).
   + **Spanish**:
-    + **Plain text dictionary**: es-lemmas.dict.
+    + **Plain text dictionary**: es-lemmatizer.dict.
     + **Morfologik stemming**: spanish.dict.

 ixa-pipe-pos is distributed under Apache License version 2.0 (see LICENSE.txt for details).

-## USING ixa-pipe-pos
+## USAGE

 ixa-pipe-pos provides 3 basic functionalities: